harvesthill/reddit-wiki-archive/steroids/index.md

 On occasion there are files that one would like to share with others.
 In order to facilitate clean anonymous sharing, please do the following:

 * Use [file.io](https://www.file.io/) as it will keep files anonymous.
-* Make sure to scrub any identifying information from the files
+* Make sure to scrub any identifying information from the files.

 ## What Are Steroids?

-The term “steroids” refers to a **class of hormones with a classic polyphenol ring structure that are derived from the cholesterol molecule**.
+The term “steroids” refers to a *class of hormones with a classic polyphenol ring structure that are derived from the cholesterol molecul**.
 There are two types of steroids.
 They are often confused: **Anabolic** and **Catabolic**.
 These two steroids serve different medical purposes.

 ## Catabolic Steroids (Glucocorticoids)